 Complaints against students go through the student conduct process.
-Complaints involving sexual misconduct are administratively investigated by the Office of Institutional Equity and Diversity (OIDE), with the evidence provided to the Care & Community Standards Office for processing through the Campus Hearing Board (CHB).
+Complaints involving sexual misconduct are administratively investigated by the Office of Institutional Equity and Diversity (OIDE), with the evidence provided to the Office of Student Conduct for processing through the Campus Hearing Board (CHB).
 Complaints against employees are handled by the OIDE under the Policy Prohibiting Discrimination in the workplace.

 Following a Title IX Administration Investigation, students have the right to pursue resolution through the CHB disciplinary process and/or the use of the University’s Mediation and Problem Solving (MAPS) program.

 The disciplinary proceeding utilized for violations of dating violence, domestic violence, sexual assault and stalking is the CHB.
 You may have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied by an advisor and/or an advocate of your choice to any related meeting or proceeding.

 Stockton University uses the ‘preponderance of the evidence’ standard to decide CHB cases.
 If the student respondent is found guilty of a violation involving sexual assault, dating violence, domestic violence or stalking, possible sanctions include community service, suspension and expulsion.
 The parties are notified, in writing, of the result of any disciplinary proceeding, procedures to appeal the result, any change to the result, and when the result becomes final.